 Learn how to use animated video overlays to enhance your video productions and grab the attention of your audience.
 In this tutorial we’ll walk you through the installation process and demonstrate basic adjustments such as resizing and rotating.
 See how overlays can be looped to create a longer clip or stacked on top of each other to create denser effects.
 For advanced creative options, you can customize the overlays by adding filters, cropping and more.

-If you are using Pinnacle Studio 23, download a free overlay sample to try it out yourself.
+If you are using Pinnacle Studio 23 or higher, download a free overlay sample to try it out yourself.

 How to Use Animated Overlays

 In this tutorial, I’ll teach you how to install animated overlay files into Pinnacle Studio.
 You’ll learn how to add them to your timeline, rotate and resize them, add multiple layers and more!
 I’ll also show you how you can get creative with the overlays using a few advanced options.

 Click on any of the images below to view full-size.